vijaybalebail/In-memory-workshop/In_memory/Mixed_workload/mixed-workload.md

   - DML RUN   : run queries while inserting 500 rows to lineorder and commiting after each row.
   - ALL       : run queries while, batch and DML operating are happening.

-  6. Setup the procedure as SSB.
+  6. create the  procedure as SSB that will query the SQLS.

   ````
   <copy>